One of the first major career decisions that learners face is selecting the subjects that you want to continue with, after Grade 9.

 - Have I performed consistently in my Maths marks each year?

 - Do I find Maths interesting?

-Most learners find Maths difficult and the content gets harder from Grade 10 onwards.
-If you are struggling with Maths, it is advisable to invest some extra time into the subject– spending as little as fifteen extra minutes a day would be a great start.
-Using a tutor might help as well.
+Most learners find Maths challenging and unfortunately the content gets harder from Grade 10 onwards.
+If you are struggling with Maths, it is advisable to invest some extra time into the subject.
+You have a few options such as investing some extra time into your Maths on your own – spending as little as fifteen extra minutes a day would be a great start.

 If you feel as though Maths is a real challenge for you, try Master Maths (tutor-assisted lessons on a computer where you can go at your own pace –www.mastermaths.co.za) or a tutor who comes to your home (www.teachme2.co.za).
 You could also ask your school if there are any support structures for those needing a little extra help with their Maths.

 9. Get the advice of your maths teacher